machinetranslate/machinetranslate.org/concepts/vocabulary.md

 - A large vocabulary will allow the system to learn to translate more words, but makes the model much larger and slower.
 - In [neural machine translation](/approaches/neural-machine-translation.md), it can be challenging to share the vocabulary between the decoder inputs and decoder outputs.
-- If pretrained word embeddings are used, the vocabulary is already determined and not trivial to update with new data
+- If pretrained word embeddings are used, the vocabulary is already determined and not trivial to update with new data.
-- Open-class words present challenges, such as proper names and numbers
+- Open-class words present challenges, such as proper names and numbers.
-- Agglutinative and highly inflected languages have very large vocabularies, and may require massive amounts of training data to observe enough of the vocabulary
+- Agglutinative and highly inflected languages have very large vocabularies, and may require massive amounts of training data to observe enough of the vocabulary.

 ## Dependencies

 - The vocabulary is affected by choice of [tokenisation algorithm](/customisation/tokenisation.md) or the use of subword models such as [byte-pair encoding](/approaches/byte-pair-encoding.md).
+In the case of byte-pair encoding, this can cause vocabulary size to become a hyperparameter that affects the generalization of the model.
 - The vocabulary is affected by normalization of capitalization and accents.
-- There are many solutions to lessen the problem of OOVs.
-These solutions can be effective enough that it may be better to translate rare words are OOV rather than include them in the vocabulary.
-This leads to more complexity when choosing the appropriate vocabulary size for a model